 Determine Your Goals

 The first thing we do for our buyers is gain an understanding of their goals.
 We ask questions like: Are you buying because you need more space?
 A bigger yard?
 Are you downsizing?
 Do you want to be in a specific school district?
 Is a fixer-upper an option, or will only new do?
 These are the types of questions we will ask you to consider as you evaluate your goals for purchasing a home.
+Not sure whether you're ready to buy?
+Ask yourself these four questions before beginning your home search.
 The more you know about what you want upfront, the easier the Austin home buying process will be.Need to know more about the area as you plan?
 Read our Austin Neighborhood Guide to learn more.

 Understand Your Finances